Lead Performer: Lawrence Berkeley National Laboratory - Berkeley, CA

-LBNL's estimates their fenestration software tools have the technical potential for energy savings by 2030 from windows is 2 quads (commercial and residential) and an additional 0.17 quad for daylighting.
-This project also helps accomplish carbon emission reduction goals through the free access to these world class modeling tools.
+LBNL estimates their fenestration software tools have the technical potential for energy savings by 2030 from windows at 2 quads (commercial and residential) and an additional 0.17 quad for daylighting.
+This project also helps accomplish carbon emission reduction goals through the free access to these world-class modeling tools.

 DOE Technology Manager: Amir Roth